-- Log in to your ChartMogul account and navigate to the Net Cash Flow chart.
+- Log in to ChartMogul and navigate to the Net Cash Flow chart.

 - Click Add filter and choose Cancellation reason - is and select a cancellation reason, according to those you pushed to ChartMogul earlier.

-- To view an aggregated category of cancellation reasons, you could use the filter to search for a single keyword, e.g. Cancellation reason - contains - Bugs rather than Cancellation reason - is - Bugs: Android.
+- To view an aggregated category of cancellation reasons, you could use the filter to search for a single keyword, e.g. Cancellation reason - contains - Bug rather than Cancellation reason - is - Bug: Android.